Get custom MJF 3D printed parts and prototypes from as fast as 3 days.

 HLH Rapid offer Multi Jet Fusion (MJF) 3D printing services.
 HPs game changing 3D printing technology is a type of powder bed fusion system similar to SLS.
 The material is also a PA (Nylon) material and the technology produces great prototypes and functional parts.
-The speed means it is a fantastic choice for low volume production runs.
+It is suitable for some of the most demanding applications.
 Black or full colour versions are available.

 |Our Capabilities||Industrial MJF|

 |Maximum Build Size||294 x 211 x 144 mm (11.6″ x 8.3″ x 5.7″)|

 |Sanding||All||–||Bead blasting is a standard MJF 3D printing finish used to remove any remaining powder from the printed parts.|

 |Dyeing||All||Black||Dyeing is a fast and cost-effective way to colour MJF parts.
 It is mainly used to improve aesthetics.|

 |Vapour Smoothing||All||–||Vapour smoothing is used to enhance mechanical properties and a part’s colour consistency and hue.|

 HP MJF produces functional nylon parts with near-isotropic properties that can be used for detailed prototyping and end-use low-volume production.
 To take full advantage of this technology, learn to design assembly parts, wall thickness and more.

 MJF 3D printing can make a single part or component as easily as dozens

 Geometries can be built more easily due to the 3D printing process,